lmfit/lmfit-py/doc/installation.rst

 ~~~~~~~~~~~~~~~

 The lmfit package requires Python, Numpy, and Scipy.
 Extensive testing on
 version compatibility has not yet been done.
-I have not yet tested with
-Python 3.
+Initial tests work with
+Python 3.1, but no testing with Python 3.2 has yet been done.
+No testing
+has been done with 64-bit architectures, but as this model is pure Python,
+no significan troubles are expected.

 Downloads